argoproj/argo-workflows/docs/synchronization.md

 ### Template-level Synchronization

 Template-level synchronization limits parallel execution of the template across workflows, if templates have the same synchronization reference.
-In this example, `acquire-lock` template has synchronization reference of `template` key which is configured as rate limit 2, so two instances of templates will be executed at a given time: even multiple steps/tasks within workflow or different workflows referring to the same template.
+In this example, `acquire-lock` template has synchronization reference of `template` key which is configured as limit 2, so two instances of templates will be executed at a given time: even multiple steps/tasks within workflow or different workflows referring to the same template.

 Using a semaphore configured by a `ConfigMap`: